w3c/wai-quick-start/source/writing.html.erb.md

 layout: guide
 ---

 These tips introduce some basic considerations to help you get started writing web content that is more accessible to people with disabilities.
 The tips are written as good practice rather than actual requirements.
-Refer to the related [<abbr>WCAG</abbr>](#what-is-wcag) Success Criteria linked from each tip to understand the requirements, and refer to the background and training material to learn more about web accessibility.
+Refer to the related Web Content Accessibility Guidelines (WCAG) Success Criteria linked from each tip to understand the requirements, and refer to the background and training material to learn more about web accessibility.

 {:.toc .no_toc}
 ## On this page